JulienVig/CS-433-Road-Segmentation/README.md

 pip install numpy==1.16.0
 pip install -r requirements.txt
 ```
-or use a virtual environment (obviously not nested in another conda environment):
+or use a virtual environment (make sure that it is not nested in another conda environment):
 ```
 pip install virtualenv
 virtualenv venv_tbh